bamboooofish/Tableau-Embedding-Initial-Filter/README.md

 # Tableau-Embedding-Initial-Filter

 A simple demo showing how to embed Tableau visualizations with pre-applied filters for basic data access control.
-> **Disclaimer**: This is a lightweight, client-side filtering approach - not enterprise-level security.
-For production environments with sensitive data, implement proper server-side access controls.
+> **Disclaimer**: This is a lightweight, client-side filtering approach and should not be considered enterprise-level security.
+Users can potentially bypass these filters through browser developer tools or by using Tableau's undo functionality to view unfiltered data.
+For production environments with sensitive data, always implement proper server-side access controls and authentication mechanisms.

 ## Example Links